olanrewaju-M-Yusuf/cyberdefender/Multiple-Inputs.md

 ![Add input tab button](images/AddTabButton.png)

 This will create a new blank input tab, which you can type and paste data into.
-> You don't need to create a new tab before loading files, as any tabs will be created automatiically
+> You don't need to create a new tab before loading files, as new tabs will be created automatically

 ### Load Files
 #### Drag and drop
-Like in previous versions of CyberChef, a file can be loaded by drag and dropping it into the input area.
+Like in previous versions of CyberChef, a file can be loaded by dragging and dropping it into the input area.
 You can drag and drop multiple files in the same way to load multiple files as inputs.

 ![Animation of drag-and-dropping files](images/DragAndDrop.gif)